survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 ### ESLint Configuration Formats

-_.eslintrc_ supports [JSON5](http://json5.org/) format by default.
-It’s a proposed extension to JSON that enables features like comments and trailing commas.
+_.eslintrc.json_ supports JavaScript-style comments.

 ESLint supports other formats of config files, such as YAML or JavaScript.
-JSON5 is a good choice, because other tools can modify such files.
+JSON is a good choice, because other tools can modify such files.

 ## Linting TypeScript With TSLint